NikolaiRadke/JQ6500-rescue-tool/README.md

 **NOKOlino**

 My first project with the JQ6500-16p.
 And the reason for this repository.
 [NOKOlino](https://github.com/NikolaiRadke/NOKOlino_2), a cuddly small speaking monster, is quite successful but there are many makers without Linux knowledge.
-NOKOlino is to be for everyone, so i made this tool.
+NOKOlino is to be for everyone, so I made this tool.

 ## At last...